learn-co-students/oo-basics-v-000/README.md

 But, wait.
 Didn't we just set an instance variable, or property, in our initialize method?

-We so did, but we also forgot to, you know, use it in any way.
-If when we call `.title` on a Book instance, we're interested in its title property, maybe we should just return that property, or instance variable, in that method?

-Let's do that (the difference is in the `title` method):
+We did define the method, but we didn't fill out that method definition with any attributes or behaviors.
+Our aim is to be able to call `.title` on any instance of the Book class and return the title of that book.
+So, let's make our `.title` method return the title of a book, which we stored in the instance variable `@title` upon initialization.

 ```ruby
 # book.rb